uD1Y/Image-Processing-Project/Chaos Maps/README.md

 ### Note:
 - You can copy either the code and run separately or use the github link to be open the same in google colab.
 - You can either download the .ipynb extension file and open in any software such as google colab, jupyter notebook, etc.
+- You can download the images given here or use your own images to try the algorithm.
+Personally I recommened small sized images or square sized images like: 250 x 250.